Data integrity is crucial when developing new medicines to ensure their safety and effectiveness for patients.

 Enduring - the manner used to record the data should be one that will last a long time without losing readability.

 Available - data should be accessible whenever needed, over the life of the data, and after study/protocol completion as per regulatory requirements.

 GxP is a collection of quality guidelines and regulations established to ensure the safety and efficacy of drug products.
 Collectively these define the Good Practices, where “x” may stand for laboratory, clinical, manufacturing, or distribution.

-All regulatory authorities have similar expectations on data integrity and some examples of violations which have been reported by FDA, include:
+All regulatory authorities have similar expectations on data integrity and some examples of violations that have been reported by the FDA, include:

 - Deletion or manipulation of data

 - Aborted sample analysis without justification